simon-dedeo/tacit-teaching/README.txt

 This Repository contains two collections of code.
-If you're having trouble, and are really into this stuff, e-mail me (Simon) at sdedeo[at]andrew.cmu.edu and I can help.
+If you're having trouble e-mail me (Simon) at sdedeo[at]andrew.cmu.edu and I can help.
 There's really nice spin-glass (ising) code, fast enough to explore with.

 1. CEU_ISING: C Code that implements a version of the Metropolis-Hastings algorithm on spin glass networks, that enables you to...